RTIInternational/biocloud_docker_tools/genomic_sem/v0.0.5c/README.md

 - Requires either `--rds_files` or `--rds_file_list` (with existing files).
 - Requires either `--output_prefix` or `--output_rds`.
 - Supports merging data frames/matrices (via row-binding), lists of data frames/matrices (element-wise row-binding across lists), and vectors.
-- Automatically saves merged results to RDS and creates a tab-delimited `.txt` table when the merged object is a data frame or matrix.
+- Automatically saves merged results to RDS and creates a tab-delimited `.tsv` table when the merged object is a data frame or matrix.

 ## 11) gsem_preprocessing.py